bobbingwide/fizzie/README.md

 ## Change Log
+# 0.0.9
+* Changed: Refactored block-override-functions as Fizzie_Block_Recursion_Control, Issue #33
+* Changed: Revert to using block content postId to check for recursion in core/post-content, issue #27
+* Changed: Refactor overrides for core blocks into separate files, issue #25
+* Tested: With WordPress 5.6-beta4

 # 0.0.8
 * Added: Disable the logic that attempts to insert the global post ID into the $fizzie_processed_content array.
 Issue #31
 * Added: Attempt to allow recursive reusable block problems to be fixed using the editor.
 Issue #31